Bisque-IO/bop/crates/bop-storage/CODE_REVIEW.md

 - ✅ Proper shutdown coordination between manager and workers

 **Issues Found:**
-- ⚠️ The `slugify()` function could produce collisions for similar names (e.g., "my-db" and "my_db" both produce "my-db")
+- ⚠️ The `slugify()` function produces collisions for similar names - non-alphanumerics all normalize to dashes (line 177: e.g., "my-db" and "my_db" both produce "my-db")
 - ℹ️ `DBInner::deregister_pod()` called from both `close()` and `Drop` is properly guarded by `deregistered` flag

 **Recommendations:**